Skip to main content

 Scope

-This policy applies to all botBrains systems that store or transmit business or customer data, across our cloud providers (AWS, Hetzner, DigitalOcean), the botBrains platform, and the laptops used to operate them.
+This policy applies to all botBrains systems that store or transmit business or customer data, across our cloud providers (AWS, Hetzner), the botBrains platform, and the laptops used to operate them.

 Encryption standards